ACT Prep and Tutoring in St. Louis

 Our ACT Test Prep Approach

-Because our approach focuses on relating the individual student to the test at hand, we have worked with hundreds of students with vastly different abilities and profiles, and yet at the end of the program, these students see success and real results.
+Here at Mackler Associates, we understand exactly what the ACT entails and have the tools and resources to help students understand it as well.
+We cater the individual to a standardized test, something that is essential to success but can be an incredibly difficult task.
+We have worked with hundreds of students with vastly different abilities and profiles, and yet at the end of the program, these students see success and real results.
 Visit the College Prep Case Studies to see how very different types of students worked with us to meet their ACT test goals.